 The key to preventing security breaches is knowing your part in the shared responsibility model.
 Contrary to popular belief, software developers aren’t entirely responsible for security.

-The responsibility for security isn’t shared because everyone should contribute – it’s actually impossible for a developer to fully secure an application because the moment an end user installs software, they create new security risks that only exist in the hosted environment.
+The responsibility for open source cybersecurity isn’t shared because everyone should contribute – it’s actually impossible for a developer to fully secure an application because the moment an end user installs software, they create new security risks that only exist in the hosted environment.
 Software developers simply don’t have control over what end users do with their software.

 Once an application is installed, the end user must secure the application.
 This involves maintaining a secure hosting environment, installing updates, installing patches, and controlling access.